-A series of large operable windows on the long facades, glazed terrace doors and large fixed glass panels leading onto the semi-exterior terraced spaces provide dramatic and continuous connections with the outdoors.
-Clerestory glazing in the master bedroom and various other spatial conditions result in a simple house with a wide range of experiences, light conditions and moods.
+A series of large operable windows on the long facades, glazed terrace doors, and large fixed glass panels leading onto the semi-exterior terraced spaces provide dramatic and continuous connections with the outdoors.
+Clerestory glazing in the master bedroom and various other spatial conditions result in a simple house with a wide range of experiences, light conditions, and moods.

-Double Ex House is designed with varying construction practices and available resources in mind, maintaining design integrity while accommodating adaptation by the owner with multiple cladding options, allowing for a wide variety of unique outcomes.
+Double Ex House is designed with varying construction practices and available resources in mind, maintaining design integrity while accommodating adaption by the owner with multiple cladding options, allowing for a wide variety of unique outcomes.

 Client: Hometta, Inc

 Status: Construction documentation

 Design Team: Eric Bunge, Mimi Hoang | Christopher Grabow, Seung Teak Lee, Julia Chapman, Ammr Vandal